csswizardry/csswizardry.github.com/_posts/2017-01-08-preparing-vim-for-apples-touch-bar.md

 ## Background

 Vim is a [modal editor](https://en.wikipedia.org/wiki/Vi#Interface).
-Unlike most text editors⁠—⁠where you’re ready to type as soon as it opens⁠—⁠Vim loads itself in _Normal_ mode, and you have to make a conscious choice to enter _Insert_ mode in order to begin typing.
+Unlike most text editors⁠ — ⁠where you’re ready to type as soon as it opens⁠—⁠Vim loads itself in _Normal_ mode, and you have to make a conscious choice to enter _Insert_ mode in order to begin typing.
 Once you’ve finished typing, you need to get yourself back into Normal mode again.
 To do this, one of the most common options is to